mtbstn24/share-feed/README.md

 # ShareFeed

 ## Prroject description
-- A simple react-app to publish the a post to a facebook page without requiring to log in to the account seperately.
+- A simple react-app to publish the a post to a facebook page without requiring to log in to the account separately.

 ## Technologies used
 - React JS => JavaScript library for building UIs